Braces Calhoun, GA

 Tip #2 Don’t Forget to Brush Everything

 Make sure that you are able to reach hard to access areas.
 Brush your gums, the back of your mouth and even in between your brackets.
-Using a special brush called an interdental brush will allow you to clean in the harder to reach spaces in between the wires and brackets of your braces.
+Using a special brush called an interdental brush will allow you to clean the harder to reach spaces in between the wires and brackets of your braces.

 Tip #3 Make Sure to Always Floss